C1200/CorLang/docs/_docs/functions.md

 set of brackets.
 Between the brackets you can optionally take arguments by putting argument names inside the brackets, separated by commas.
 Functions can use multiline or singleline.
-In v0.0.3, only singleline functions can return data but that will change in the future.
+In v0.0.3 and below, only singleline functions can return data but that will change in the future.
+Since v0.0.4, both types can return data (multiline needs to use return).

 Example:
 ```corlang